eslint/eslint.org/src/content/drafts/how-to-create-a-custom-eslint-rule.md

 From there, you'll want to create your own `ruleTester` object that you can use to run your test cases.
 You can provide it with options that will act as defaults for all the test cases.

-For instance, the `RuleTester`, by default, uses [ECMA Version 5](https://www.w3schools.com/js/js_es5.asp).
+For instance, the `RuleTester`, by default, uses ECMAScript 5.
 If you're used to modern JavaScript, some of your test cases might not work.
-To fix that, you can specify `parserOptions` when you make this tester so that all your tests use ECMA Version 6 instead:
+To fix that, you can specify `parserOptions` when you make this tester so that all your tests use ECMAScript 6 instead by using the `ecmaVersion` option:

 ```javascript
 const ruleTester = new RuleTester({ parserOptions: { ecmaVersion: 6 } });